 — Kato Martinez · Her Love Still Carries Us

-A decorated combat veteran's honest account of the injuries that nearly took everything — and the love that refused to let them.
-Kato Martinez writes about his mother Gail, about war, about the particular kind of strength that only comes from being held when you cannot hold yourself.
+A husband and father's account of the morning that took everything — and the love that refused to stay behind.
+Kato writes about Gail, about survival, about the particular weight of continuing when the person who believed in you most is no longer there to see it.

 This is not a story about being unbreakable.
 It's about what happens when you break — and who you become on the other side.